The Battle Against Vanity: Why Men Waste Their Strength on Pleasure

 Look around.

 Even in the Church, too many have grown soft.
-They trade discipline for comfort, trading the battle-ready mindset of a soldier for a passive, lazy “faith” that asks nothing and expects everything.
-They work jobs they hate, entertain sins they refuse to fight, and chase pleasure like people with an addiction seeking their next fix—because deep down, they are afraid to admit that everything they’re living for is dust.
+They trade discipline for comfort, swapping the battle-ready mindset of a soldier for a passive, lazy "faith" that asks nothing and expects everything.
+They work jobs they hate, entertain sins they refuse to fight, and chase pleasure like addicts seeking their next fix, because deep down, they're afraid to admit that everything they're living for is dust.

-Ecclesiastes forces a man to look this truth in the eye.
-It doesn’t offer sugar-coated comfort.
-It doesn’t coddle.
+Ecclesiastes forces a man to face this truth.
+It doesn't offer sugar-coated comfort.
+It doesn't coddle.
 It confronts.
-It rips the illusions away and asks: If you are not living for God, what are you actually living for?
+It rips the illusions away and asks: If you're not living for God, what are you actually living for?

 The Two Paths Before Every Man